Master ammunition reloader, Bob Shell, lists the very best reloading books that every reloader should have on his or her shelf.

-Apache Junction, AZ – -(Ammoland.com)- Anyone who contemplates getting into ammunition reloading needs a variety of tools and equipment.
+Apache Junction, AZ – -(AmmoLand.com)- Anyone who contemplates getting into ammunition reloading needs a variety of tools and equipment.

 At the top of that list of equipment is reloading manuals.

-There are many other good publications available but some are specialized.
-For instance Norma produces a nice book but they only list Norma powders so it usefulness is limited.
-I have many books but I do a lot of specialized loading especially obsolete rounds so I have such books as the classic The Complete Guide to Loading by Sharpe but used copies of that one will run you $1000.00+.
+There are many other good publications available and some are very specialized.
+For instance, Norma produces a nice book but they only list Norma powders so its usefulness is limited.
+I have many books but I do a lot of specialized loading especially obsolete rounds so I have such books as the classic The Complete Guide to HandLoading by Sharpe, but some first edition used copies of that one will run you $1000.00+.